2020: What happened to the digital transformation?

-And a number of forward-thinking building firms, property developers, surveyors and architects have recognised the potential.
+And a number of forward-thinking building firms, property developers, surveyors and architects have also recognised the potential.
 Whilst many of the larger companies haven’t been able to adopt new processes because of the pandemic restrictions, smaller, more agile construction-related firms have seized the opportunity with both hands.

 Perhaps the Covid-19 crisis provided the perfect storm.
 Less site meetings.
 More remote working.
 Fewer supplies.
 More last minute changes to projects.
 There was a tipping point.
 And an increase in software susbcriptions resulted.